What Your Calibration Lab Won't Tell You: 10 Questions You Must Ask

 1. Show Me Your Actual ISO IEC 17025 Accreditation Scope

-Verify your specific instruments and measurement ranges appear within their accredited capabilities.
-A lab accredited for basic electrical measurements may lack accreditation for the Keysight calibration services or RF testing you actually need.
+Check that your exact units and ranges appear on that scope.
+A lab accredited for basic electrical work may have no accreditation for the Keysight or RF work you need.

 2. How Do You Calculate Measurement Uncertainty?